C64 OS USER'S GUIDE

 Once you have run through the Configure Tool at least once on a fresh installation of C64 OS, you are ready to boot C64 OS for the first time.

-Load and run "c64os" from the root directory of the C64 OS installation partition and device.
+Load and run "c64os" from the root directory of the device and partition where C64 OS is installed.

 Note that the device is not required to have its current partition set as the partition where C64 OS is installed, nor is it required to have its current directory set as the root directory.

 You see a progress meter as the booter loads the system files.
-Next the settings files are loaded in, drives are detected and mapped, expanded memory is detected and checked for available capacity, and the date and time from the realtime clock is read in.
+Next the settings files are loaded in, drives are detected and mapped, and expanded memory is detected and checked for available capacity.

 Once the system files are loaded in, C64 OS automatically launches the last Homebase Application you were in.
 If you last Quit to BASIC from the File Manager, you are returned to the File Manager when you next boot up.
 If you were last in the App Launcher, you are returned automatically to the App Launcher.